gs1/GS1_DigitalLink_Resolver_CE/README.md

 ![GS1 Resolver Community Edition v2.0 Architecture](Resolver%20v2.0.jpg)

+#### Note: In the above diagram you will see five running resolver-web-servers.
+Unlike v2.0., the running of multiple web servers in v2.1 has become unnecessary thanks to the latest Node V8 engine and a lot of code optimisation!
+There is now just one resolver-web-server set up by docker-compose.

 #### Web Servers
 The only outward-facing web server is <i><b>frontend-proxy-server</b></i> which proxies any client requests to the /ui/ data entry web application and /api/ API service through to the <b><i>resolver_data_entry_server</i></b> which provides both services.
 All requests that are not /ui/ or /api/ are sent to <b><i>resolver-web-server</i></b>